 Virtual Threads

-foundations-jdbc's blocking API is designed to work naturally with virtual threads (JDK 21+).
+foundations-jdbc's blocking API works with virtual threads (JDK 21+) out of the box.
+Every blocking JDBC call automatically yields its carrier thread when run on a virtual thread.
 No suspend wrappers, no reactive adapters, no new dependencies.
-Every blocking JDBC call — getting a connection, executing a query, committing a transaction — automatically yields its carrier thread when run on a virtual thread.

 JDBC is a blocking API.
 Every executeQuery() blocks the calling thread until the database responds.
 Historically, this meant one platform thread per concurrent database operation — expensive at scale.